H. Rad Bethlen

 "One hardly thinks of shadows," said Hoskuld, his voice little above a whisper.
 "One never looks," he lifted his eyes and met El-Barek's.
 "She took your shadow?"

-"I don't know."
-Said El-Barek.
+"I don't know," said El-Barek.
 "I can't comprehend it.
 When I went below, to think about my life, to pour over my memories in search of meaning, I could remember only her.
 She left a few scraps behind, yes, unimportant details, of my life prior to her," he held out his hands, "almost nothing remains."

 "Not fey-blooded," growled Hoskuld, "a true fey."